Private Health Insurance Plans

 Is everyone eligible for private health insurance?

 If you have a pre-existing condition, you may lose your eligibility for some private health insurance plans.
-Although, there are private health insurance companies who will accept everyone, so there will most likely be a private health insurance option for you.
+Although, there are private health insurance companies that will accept everyone, so there will most likely be a private health insurance option for you.

 Is private health insurance always more expensive?